ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-input-for-surface-dataset-generation.rst

 ``mkmapdata.sh`` uses the above SCRIP grid input files to create SCRIP mapping data files (uses ESMF).

-The bash shell script ``models/lnd/clm/tools/shared/mkmapgrids/mkmapdata.sh`` uses **ESMF_RegridWeightGen** to create a list of maps from the raw datasets that are input to **mksurfdata_map**.
+The bash shell script ``$CTSMROOT/tools/mkmapgrids/mkmapdata.sh`` uses **ESMF_RegridWeightGen** to create a list of maps from the raw datasets that are input to **mksurfdata_map**.
 Each dataset that has a different grid, or land-mask needs a different mapping file for it, but many different raw datasets share the same grid/land-mask as other files.
 Hence, there doesn't need to be a different mapping file for EACH raw dataset -- just for each DIFFERENT raw dataset.
 See `Figure 2-3 <CLM-URL>`_ for a visual representation of how this works.
 The bash script figures out which mapping files it needs to create and then runs **ESMF_RegridWeightGen** for each one.
 You can then either enter the datasets into the XML database (see `Chapter 3 <CLM-URL>`_ or leave the files in place, and use the "-res usrspec -usr_gname -usr_gdate" options to **mksurfdata_map** (see `the Section called Running mksurfdata.pl <CLM-URL>`_ below).
-Use the "-phys" option to specify if you are creating mapping files for clm4_0 or clm4_5 (the list of raw datafiles is somewhat different between the two). mkmapdata.sh has a help option with the following
+Use the "-phys" option to specify if you are creating mapping files for clm4_0 or +|version| (the list of raw datafiles is somewhat different between the two). mkmapdata.sh has a help option with the following
 ::

-   ../../tools/shared/mkmapdata/mkmapdata.sh
+   ../../tools/mkmapdata/mkmapdata.sh

    **********************
-   usage on yellowstone:
+   usage on cheyenne:
    ./mkmapdata.sh

    valid arguments: